LightningMods/store-api/README.md

 Run `make install` to install the static library and store_api.h header

 ### Developer Instructions
-the following PS4 system libs are used by this library `-lSceBgft -lSceAppInstUtil` `make install` will install the store_api.h header to the SDK so you can include it in your project by doing `<store_api.h>` and include the static lib `-lstore_api` you can either use the static (.a) or dynamic (.prx) libs
+the following PS4 system libs are used by this library `-lSceBgft -lSceAppInstUtil -lSceLncUtil -ljbc -lcurl  -lpolarssl  -lSceUserService -lSceLncUtil -lSceSysmodule  -lSceNet -lSceSystemService -lSceCommonDialog  -lSceLibcInternal`

+`make install` will install the store_api.h header to the SDK so you can include it in your project by doing `<store_api.h>` and include the static lib `-lstore_api` you can either use the static (.a) or dynamic (.prx) libs